 You may consider a bonus from your employer to be “free money,” but it’s not entirely free.
 Although the extra padding in your end-of-the-year paycheck may help get you through the holiday shopping frenzy, a holiday bonus has a tax liability attached to it.
 The same is true of almost any bonuses you receive.
 You’ll still net part of the bonus, but you won’t receive the entire amount.

-With few exceptions, the bonuses you receive from your employer must be included in your gross income each year and, therefore, subject to income taxes.
+With few exceptions, the bonuses you receive from your employer must be included in your gross income each year and are, therefore, subject to income taxes.

 Calculating Employment Bonus Tax Rates

-The IRS defines bonuses as “supplemental wages.”
-Even though the amount of a bonus is in addition to your hourly or salaried compensation, it supplements your regular wages.
+The IRS defines bonuses as “supplemental wages” because even though the amount of a bonus is in addition to your hourly or salaried compensation, it supplements your regular wages.
 Bonus tax rates depend on how your employer pays you.
-If you receive a separate check for your bonus other than your regular paycheck, the amount of your 2018 bonus is taxed at a flat rate of 22 percent.
+If you receive a separate check for your bonus other than your regular paycheck, the amount of your 2019 bonus is taxed at a flat rate of 22 percent.
 For example, if your bonus is $1,000, $220 is deducted for federal income taxes by this “percentage method.”

 The state where you live may take another piece of your bonus check pie.
 Aside from federal taxation of bonuses, each state imposes its own bonus tax rate.
 If you live in a state that doesn't tax income, you'll only owe the federal tax liability on your bonus.